Rivetcounters/rivetcounters.github.io/index.md

 ---
-layout: gallery
+layout: home
-title: 2026 Gallery
+title: Home
 ---

+Welcome to Modelling Society site.

+This is now powered by Jekyll.